-In the Research and Training section you can read about Dr. Nugent’s recent visits to the Shanghai, Hong Kong, Tokyo and Nagoya for NBO training, also to the Czech Republic, Ireland, Switzerland, Italy, China, Norway, Portugal and Australia.
-He presented the Keynote Address at the Finland Association for Infant Mental Health in Helsinki on May 10th, 2017.
+In the Research and Training section you can read about Dr. Nugent’s recent visits to the Shanghai, Oslo, Clonmel, Hong Kong, Tokyo and Nagoya for NBO training, also to the Czech Republic, Ireland, Switzerland, Italy, China, Norway, Portugal, New Zealand and Australia.
+He delivered the Keynote Address at the Faculty of Public Health Medicine, Winter Scientific Meeting, Royal College of Physicians, Dublin, Ireland, in November 2018 and at the International Meeting, Meyer Children’s Hospital, FLORENCE – ITALY, May 25th, 2018.
+He presented another Keynote Addresses at the New Zealand Association for Infant Mental Health in Wellington in October 2018 and at the Finland Association for Infant Mental Health in Helsinki on May 10th, 2017.
 He also gave the Open Lecture at the University of Nagoya, Japan in September 2016.
 He was also invited to present a Master Lecture at the 15th World Congress for the World Association for Infant Mental Health in Prague on June 1st.
 2016.
 He was also the Keynote Speaker at the 25th Nordic Infant Mental Health (NFSU) Jubilee Conference in Oslo, Norway on March 10th, 2016.
 Unni Tranaas Vannebo, NAIMH President and NBO Trainer introduced the conference.
 The title of his talk was: Beginning in the Perinatal Period – a unique opportunity for preventive intervention and support for parents.
 Participants came from all over Norway, Denmark, Iceland, Sweden and Finland.
 Other speakers included Professor Emeritus Lars Smith, Sari Ahlqvist-Björkroth and Mette Sund Sjøvold.